 The design problems stem from using a fan to push air through a filter.
 This needs both a power supply and the fan unit.
 Both are unnecessary.
 Instead of using a fan to move the air through a filter, we can simply use the movement of air through breathing to pull the air through the filter.
 Effectively we our using our muscles of respiration and our lungs to move air instead of a fan and battery.
 Of course our muscles never run out of power like a fan does.
 They are also built into us-no need for external units.

 This leads to cheaper, more effective solutions.
 I will deal with these first before turning to air purifier masks in the section “Consumer Wearable Air Purifier Masks”.

 Often the focus of attention is on filter material.
 However, the first concern is the seal with the face.
 If there is not an airtight seal, most of the air will find it easier to go through the gap between the face and the mask rather than the filter material.
-So in the discussion below I will consider the seal between the face and the mask first.
+So in deciding what is the best air purifier mask below I will consider the seal between the face and the mask first.
 Then the filter material second.